argonautproject/us-core-patient-data-feed/spec.md

 >    - Patient context
 >    - Category-level codes
 >    - Instance-level codes
-> 3. The mandatory generic triggering events (resource-create, resource-delete, resource-finalize) will be included for all resources.
+> 3. The mandatory generic triggering events (create, delete, finalize) will be included for all resources.
-> 4. Specific triggering events (e.g., encounter-start, result-available) will be added to relevant resources as they are defined.
+> 4. Specific triggering events (e.g., encounter-start, available) will be added to relevant resources as they are defined.

 ## 4. Triggering Events and Notifications